Emilio F. Mignone

-Emilio Fermín Mignone (July 23, 1922 - December 21, 1998) was a "central figure of the most transcendental social movement of the last quarter of the twentieth century in Argentina, the human rights movement" that strengthened and developed in the struggle against Argentina's military dictatorship of 1976-1983 and its aftermath.
+Emilio Fermín Mignone (July 23, 1922 - December 21, 1998) Argentine lawyer and founder of the Centre for Legal and Social Studies (CELS), was a "central figure of the most transcendental social movement of the last quarter of the twentieth century in Argentina, the human rights movement" that strengthened and developed in the struggle against Argentina's military dictatorship of 1976-1983 and its aftermath.
 He died of cancer in Buenos Aires at the age of 76.

 Early life

 Emilio F. Mignone was born in Luján, Buenos Aires.
 He was educated as a lawyer, as the inaugural President of the National University of Luján.